imansilladerqui/backendtest/README.md

 I think in the cases 9, 10, 11 and 13 are a problem.
 If I add the distance in x and y, there are enemies closer than the expected in the proposal test.

 If I only take the y axis, happen the same.
-I'm returning the closer/further enemies but are not that the test is expecting.
+I'm returning the closer/further enemies but are not that the test result is expecting.

 Also happen something similar with the limit of 100, I don't know if base on one axis or the sum of both.